Heavy lake-effect snow creates treacherous travel in Great Lakes region as widespread Arctic chill freezes US

 The wind-driven cold air flowing across the record warm water in the Great Lakes is responsible for the lake-effect snow that has already unloaded up to dozens of inches of snow in some locations, according to forecasters.

-Through Monday, an additional 3 feet of snow could fall in parts of Pennsylvania, northern Ohio and western New York.
-Watertown, New York, could receive an additional 3 to 5 feet of snow, according to CNN meteorologists.
+Through Monday, an additional 1 to 2 feet of snow could fall in parts of Pennsylvania, northern Ohio and western New York.
+Watertown, New York, could receive an additional 1 to 2 feet of snow, according to CNN meteorologists.

 “The heaviest snow totals are expected downwind of lakes Erie and Ontario, affecting areas from northeast Ohio, far northwest Pennsylvania, western New York State and portions of northwest New York state,” according to the Weather Prediction Center.